HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 ### Reconstruction
  - Input: calorimeter cells
  - Addition of Gaussian noise to the cells using CreateCaloCells algorithm
+   - Noise is added to all cells of the calorimeter (also the ones without signal)
    - The noise tool expects eta dependent noise values for each longitudinal layer
    - If you expect different noise pattern, you can implement your own noise tool
  - Merge cells into clusters (sliding window algorithm, topoclusters)